SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-13-jnj-thrombosis-pause.md

 And as [science journalist Kai Kupferschmidt](https://www.sciencemag.org/author/kai-kupferschmidt) points out, a lot of the risk assessments we did above depend on the denominator.
-Are we talking about population risk for all JnJ vaccinees, or just women age 18-50?
-That changes the population by a factor of 10, and thus bumps up the probability by 10x.
-The conclusion that the risk of CSVT is still less than the risk of COVID death is still approximately true, I think &mdash; but it makes the halt to examine subpopulations more understandable.
+Are we talking about population risk for all ~7 million JnJ vaccinees, or just the ~700k women age 18-50 vaccinated in the last 2 weeks?
+That changes the population by a factor of 10, and thus bumps up the thrombosis probability by 10x.
+The conclusion that the risk of CSVT is still less than the risk of COVID death is still approximately true, I think &mdash; but it makes the halt to examine subpopulations _slightly_ more understandable.

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">